Azure DevOps status badges

 Another quick Azure DevOps powershell script.
-Click here for the script hosted as a gist.
+Click here for the script hosted on github.

-Here's a quick onelineer that you can run locally:
+Here’s a quick oneliner that you can run locally:

 Get-Badges.ps1 -Token $BadgePAT -AccountName $accountName | Out-File status.md

 Status badge support for both builds and releases has been available for quite some time.
 With the wiki it is also super easy to create a dedicated page that shows the status of the entire project CI pipeline by embedding the status badges into a markdown document.

 While one could certainly manually go to each build and release, turn on the status badge support and then manually add it to the wiki, this task is cumbersome and screams “automation”.